 To better set the stage, it is worth noting that I didn’t experience Smuggler’s Run in quite the same way most guests did.
 I was there on opening day and in the interest of full disclosure, I did not wait in line to board the attraction.
 I was on VIP tour with my Travel Agency Affiliate (they were cool enough to invite me!)
 Destinations to Travel and did not wait in the insane queue on opening day.
+(For more on VIP Tours, check out Disney World VIP Tours – What It’s Like and Why It Might Be Worth It!)
 So bear in mind that my opinion of this attraction may be slightly “skewed.”
 However, and I think it goes without saying, this is a truly incredible attraction.
 Immersive doesn’t even begin to describe it.
 It is genuinely like stepping into a piece of the films, experiencing your favorite Star Wars moments, and being there in real life.
 No words can fully describe that feeling and nothing tops the experience of finally getting to jump to Lightspeed!

 BUT, to get to the point of this entire article, what is it like for someone that deals with motion sickness?
 Truthfully, I had some serious anxiety about this one.
 I don’t do well with simulators and I really don’t do well with things where I can’t get a non-moving point of reference.
 That, more than anything, is the kicker on this attraction.
 You are essentially encapsulated in the ship with 5 other guests.
 You look into a “window” and the rest of the vehicle is enclosed with no “real” view out or in.
 If you’re someone who needs that point of reference to keep your bearings and avoid motion sickness, do not get on this attraction.
 However, I did not get even remotely motion sick on this attraction and would feel pretty confident telling anyone that can comfortably ride Flight of Passage that they should be perfectly fine on Smugglers Run.